AamirOfficial07/PClone/docs/Implementation_Flow_Index.md

 - Always start at **Phase 0** and proceed in **numeric order**.
 - Do **not** implement features from a later phase before finishing all mandatory steps in earlier phases.
+- Always apply the rules in `docs/Cross_Cutting_Guidelines.md` alongside the current phase document (security, logging, testing, error handling, etc.).
+- If anything seems unclear in a phase document, add `TODO` comments in the code and/or ask the human owner for clarification; do **not invent behavior**.ow to Use This Document:**

+- Always start at **Phase 0** and proceed in **numeric order**.
+- Do **not** implement features from a later phase before finishing all mandatory steps in earlier phases.
 - If anything seems unclear in a phase document, add `TODO` comments in the code and/or ask the human owner for clarification; do **not invent behavior**.

 ---